 Data modeling is the fundamental function of Streams Core.
 The rest of the platform builds upon streams' data and structure.

 The Streams platform leans heavily on domain-driven design (DDD).
 We call these domain abstractions streams, hence our namesake.

 An example could be configuring a domain model (a stream) for a website's pages, users of an application, or feedback submissions from a form.
-Anything anywhere can be defined by a stream.
+A stream can define anything anywhere.

 If not configured otherwise, streams will utilize the built-in flat-file database.
 All databases available to Laravel are supported as well.